Bug #37

 History

-#1 Updated by Sputnick almost 17 years ago
+#1 Updated by Sputnick over 17 years ago

 This is also related to BR #36 (where to display notices).
 The same problems apply when replaying the backlog as well - how should the backlog know, if we had a query buffer open for a particular nick, and otherwise, where should it be displayed?

-#2 Updated by EgS almost 17 years ago
+#2 Updated by EgS over 17 years ago

 This doesn't really apply to the question itself but I don't like this one: